Health Care 101

 You also may be eligible for another kind of assistance, called a cost-sharing reduction (CSR) — a discount that lowers the amount you have to pay out of pocket for your insurance plan’s deductible, coinsurance and copays.
 You can get this discount if your income is below a certain level and you purchase a Silver category plan through New York State of Health.

-Starting in 2016 in the state of New York, some carriers will also offer essential plans (EPs), also known as basic health plans (BHPs).
+Some carriers will also offer essential plans (EPs), also known as basic health plans (BHPs).
 These government-subsidized plans reduce both monthly payments and out-of-pocket costs.
 They will be available on New York State of Health for people with incomes as high as 200% of the federal poverty level.
-CareConnect is not offering EPs in 2016.
+CareConnect is not offering EPs in 2017.

 How much of my medical costs must I pay?